thil4n/Thil4n/README.md

-# Hi there 👋, I'm Thilan Dissanayaka.
+# Hi 👋, I'm Thilan Dissanayaka.

-Final-year Engineering undergraduate with a strong foundation in computer science and extensive experience in software engineering.
+Fresh Engineering undergraduate with a strong foundation in computer science and extensive experience in software engineering.
 Proficient in web development, software architecture, and cybersecurity, with a proven ability to build scalable applications and manage the full software development lifecycle.
 Adept at working with modern development frameworks to deliver robust, high-quality solutions.